substrate-asia/hackathon-2021-spring/teams/Parallel/docs/project.md

 ----
 The interest rate in Parallel finance is dynamically determined by demand and supply.
 Therefore, the borrowing and supply interest could vary in different block.
 ##### 1. Exchange Rate
 When lender deposits asset to the money market, it will be converted to cTokens based on the exchange rate.
-Lender earn interest throught the cToken's exchange rate
+Lender earn interest through the cToken's exchange rate
 ```
 exchangeRate = (totalCash + totalBorrows - totalReserve) / totalSupply
 ```